Which China Travel Guide Book is Best for YOU?

 - Mind-numbing detail you won’t find anywhere else

-- 263 Maps of every part of China
+- Tons of maps for every part of China

-- Language guides in Mandarin, Cantonese, Portuguese, Tibetan and Uyghur
+- Helpful language guides in Mandarin, Cantonese, Portuguese, Tibetan and Uyghur.

 What it Lacks:

-- No dedicated subway maps for Beijing, Shanghai, and Hong Kong
+- No dedicated subway maps for Beijing, Shanghai, and Hong Kong, although the subway stations are indicated on the map.

 Summary: